 Use a cut key to quickly get a repo out to the street

-Edited by Doug Collins, vc, Eng, MsBarbs and 2 others
+Edited by Doug Collins, VC, Eng, MsBarbs and 1 other

 I would like to thank RepoNut for the awesome video on how to get a repo onto the street using a cut key.
 I organized it into a wiki for anyone with a hearing impairment, or for those who just prefer to read the steps.
 Hope you enjoy it. :)

 We just did some skip locating on an account we have been looking for for about two weeks now on an ivory or cream color Mitsubishi Eclipse.
 It is a 2004, and we had an address down in Spring-ville for it but it was not showing up there.